Cyber Monday 2017 Best Deals For Amazon And Beyond

 Deals on Televisions

-Walmart fans can save over $200 on several big name TV’s, including a Samsung 58-inch 4k and a RCA 55-inch Roku Smart TV.
-Shoppers who prefer Amazon will not be diapointed as the popular site is featuring a 49-inch 4K UHD smart TV for $329.99 and a 40-inch smart TV for $179.99.
+Walmart fans can save over $200 on several big name TVs, including a Samsung 58-inch 4K and a RCA 55-inch Roku Smart TV.
+Shoppers who prefer Amazon will not be disappointed, as the popular site is featuring a 49-inch 4K UHD smart TV for $329.99 and a 40-inch smart TV for $179.99.

 Deals on Laptops

-Lenovo ideapad 320 15.6-inch laptop can be found for $199 at Walmart, while Amazon is promising sales in their Lightening Deals sections throughout Cyber Monday. eBay is getting in on the laptop action this year, promising hundreds of dollars off of multiple computers including a MacBook Pro.
+Lenovo ideapad 320 15.6-inch laptop can be found for $199 at Walmart, while Amazon is promising sales in their Lightening Deals sections throughout Cyber Monday. eBay is getting in on the laptop action this year, promising hundreds of dollars off of multiple computers, including a MacBook Pro.

 Deals on Cell Phones and other Electronics

-Walmart’s Straight Talk fans will be excited to find the Samsung Galaxy S7 for $299. eBay once again is throwing their hat into the ring with Apple iPhones at discount rate.
+Walmart’s Straight Talk fans will be excited to find the Samsung Galaxy S7 for $299. eBay once again is throwing their hat into the ring with Apple iPhones at a discounted rate.
 Nikon and Canon cameras are promised to be found at great deals for Cyber Monday on eBay as well.

 Deals on Clothing

-American Eagle and Charlotte Russe will be sporting 40% off and free shipping, while Gap is featuring 50% off with free shipping.
-Hollister fans are excited for their Cyber Monday sale which features prices at 50% off.
-Banana Republic decided to not be left in the cold as they advertised sales of 50% off as well.
+American Eagle and Charlotte Russe will be sporting 40 percent off and free shipping, while Gap is featuring 50 percent off with free shipping.
+Hollister fans are excited for their Cyber Monday sale, which features prices at 50 percent off.
+Banana Republic decided to not be left in the cold as they advertised sales of 50 percent off as well.

 No matter where you do your Cyber Monday shopping, there will be plenty of great prices and options as competitors face off in what promises to be an exciting sales holiday!